mxkxf/uploadable/README.md

       use Uploadable;

-      protected $uploadable = [
+      protected $uploadable = ['featured_image'];
-        'featured_image' => [
-          'width'  => 400,
-          'height' => 400
-        ]
-      ];

     }

+Let's break it down.
 First we include the trait we're going to take advantage:

-    use MikeFrancis\Uploadable\Uploadable;
+    use MikeFrancis\Uploadable\UploadableTrait;

 Then in our model we use the trait:

-    use Uploadable;
+    use UploadableTrait;

-The package will then use the configuration in `$uploadable` to deal with your file uploads.
-The keys of this array are the file inputs which you'd like to access.
+Our model's `$uploadbale` is an array of file input name attributes which you'd like to be automatically handled by the trait.

+It's as simple as that.
+Standby for more features coming soon!